oeg-upm/drugs4covid19-kg/README.md

 ## Contributing:
-Please read the contribution.md and provide your resources via the issue templates.
+Please read the CONTRIBUTING.md and provide your resources via issue templates.